 Hiccups can be annoying and irritating, and sometimes worrying.
-We all know they are very common in humans, but can dogs get hiccups?
+We all know they are very common in humans, but what about dogs?

 Hiccups are generated by the contractions of the diaphragm (the muscle placed under the lungs).
 When a dog breaths in, the diaphragm contracts; and when a dog breaths out, the diaphragm relaxes.
-But if this movement occurs 24/7, why don’t dogs get hiccups all the time?
-That is because the action is usually so smooth they can’t tell it is happening.
-It’s only when their diaphragm twitches out of rhythm that they get the hiccups.
+But if this movement occurs 24/7, why don’t we have hiccups all the time?
+That is because the action is usually so smooth we can’t tell it is happening.
+It’s only when our diaphragm twitches out of rhythm that we get the hiccups.

 Everything about Hiccups

-- Usually, this spam lasts approximately 30 minutes or 1 hour, but there are recorded cases that lasted more than two weeks, or even months!
-(Luckily, it’s super uncommon).
+- Usually, this spam lasts approximately 30 minutes or 1 hour, but there are recorded cases that lasted more than two weeks!

 - As it happens frequently to puppies and babies, hiccups are commonly known for ‘make you grow’ (It’s nothing more than a popular saying, and, naturally, there is no scientific evidence to back it up).